 Phase II: Debris Removal and Property Clean-up

-In Phase II, the Governor’s Office of Emergency Services (Cal OES) and local officials will coordinate with the state’s Debris Task Force and its Debris Management Teams (DMT) to conduct fire-related debris removal from impacted properties.
+In Phase II, the local officials will coordinate a Debris Task Force and its Debris Management Team to conduct fire-related debris removal from impacted properties.

 The Government Debris Removal Program is available at no out-of-pocket expense to property owners who complete and sign the Right-of-Entry (ROE) form, which allows access to their private property for the removal of fire debris.